P-p-H-d/mlib/README.md

 ##### `const char *string_get_cstr(const string_t v)`

-Return a constant pointer to the underlying array of char of the string.
+Return a constant borrowed pointer to the underlying array of char of the string.
 This array of char is terminated by `\0`, enabling the pointer to be passed to standard C function.
 The pointer remains valid until the string itself remains valid